It was 6.30am, or thereabouts, and we were on our way to the US border.

 And the beach itself is stunning – I can see why it’s popular.

 We took a stroll along towards Haystack Rock and walked back along the road to the car.
 This was somewhere we both agreed we could retire to, or take a week’s holiday in one of the cute motels along the beach.
-Although it was busy, it didn’t feel “touristy”; it just oozed the charm of a nice seaside town.
+Although it was busy, it didn’t feel “touristy”; it just oozed the charm of a nice seaside town, which is something we didn’t expect to find in Oregon.

 And then, with high hopes and on an empty stomach, it was time to see what all the fuss is about with Portland.